Skipsqueak514/Skipsqueak5.github.io/latest/panel/webservers/apache.md

 ln -s /etc/apache2/sites-available/panel.conf /etc/apache2/sites-enabled/panel.conf
 ```

-Then, we'll apply the settings Apache needs to host Jexactyl.
+Then, we'll apply the settings Apache needs to host PortalNodes.
 ```bash
 sudo a2enmod rewrite
 sudo a2enmod ssl
 ```

-Finally, we'll restart Apache in order to bring Jexactyl online.
+Finally, we'll restart Apache in order to bring PortalNodes online.
 ```bash
 systemctl restart apache2
 ```

 ?>
 Congrats!
-Jexactyl is installed and should be functioning normally.
+PortalNodes is installed and should be functioning normally.
 If you encounter any issues, please let us know on our [Discord](https://discord.com/invite/qttGR4Z5Pk).